groovy-tutorial/groovy-tutorial/manuscript/09/09_20_Interfaces.md

 Q> This will match the `Map getPosts()` signature.
 I could also do this explicitly and provide an `@Override` but I Q> wanted to demonstrate the scenario.

-I've provides a full code listing of the example below so that you can take this for a test spin in the groovyConsole:
+I've provided a full code listing of the example below so that you can take this for a test spin in the groovyConsole:

 {lang=Java}
 <<[Full code listing plus usage](code/09/social_network.groovy)